Enhanced Renewable Energy Forecasting using Context-Aware Conformal Prediction: Numerical Results

-To further illustrate this adaptive behavior, Fig.~\ref{fig:cs_dist} shows the distribution of conformity scores for CQR and $\Method_{\text{KNN}}$ during calibration at two representative hours—6pm and 12 p.m.—on 2019-04-20.
+To further explain the source of this adaptive behavior, Fig.~\ref{fig:cs_dist} shows the distribution of conformity scores for CQR and $\Method_{\text{KNN}}$ during calibration at two representative hours---6pm and 12 p.m.---on 2019-04-20.
 Since CQR applies no weighting to conformity scores, the distribution remains unchanged across hours, leading to a fixed small positive adjustment to the prediction intervals (i.e., a uniform increase in width).
 In contrast, $\Method$ uses context-aware weighting, resulting in distinct conformity score distributions for different hours.
-The initial IW from NREL, and the interval adjustments (i.e., $\Delta_{\textbf{IW}}$) for these two hours are presented in Table \ref{tab:cs_comp}.
-At 6pm, a non-peak hour, the weighted conformity scores are concentrated near zero, prompting a small positive adjustment and a slight increase in interval width.
+At 6 p.m., a non-peak hour, the weighted conformity scores are concentrated near zero, prompting a small positive adjustment and a slight increase in interval width.
 At 12 p.m., a peak hour when the initial forecast intervals are already wide, the weighted conformity scores are skewed toward negative values, leading to a reduction in interval width.
-This adaptive adjustment enables $\Method$ to produce more efficient and context-sensitive prediction intervals compared to CQR.
+Comparison between the $\Delta_{\text{IW}}$ adjustments for CQR and CACP is for SPP system-level forecasts across different hours of the day is presented in Fig. \ref{fig:delta_hourly}.